JonahEikenhorst/JonahEikenhorst/README.md

 I am a Computer Science student from the Netherlands 👨‍🎓 Avans University

-- Currently learning everything about Javascript 📚
+- Currently learning everything about Typescript 📚
 - Obviously a real gamer 🎮